John Clark (Ryanverse character): Professional life

 When Clark was 18, he joined the US Navy (as John Terence Kelly) and later became a Navy SEAL who participated in several special operations, one of which was the rescue of a naval aviator shot down over North Vietnam.
 The aviator was the son of Admiral Dutch Maxwell and his rescue earned Kelly a promotion to Chief Petty Officer.
 After his first tour of duty, Kelly left the Navy but was later re-hired by the Central Intelligence Agency's (CIA) Special Activities Division (Special Operations Group) for another mission in Vietnam; a rescue operation on a secret POW camp.
 At the same time, Kelly was carrying out his own war at home against a drug ring that killed his girlfriend, Pamela Madden.
 While he succeeded in taking it down, the Baltimore Police Department (including Emmet Ryan, Jack Ryan's father) eventually identifies him as the man who murdered the drug dealers.
 In response, Kelly faked his own death (with the help of the CIA, which falsifies the identity of his fingerprints in his Navy personnel file) and goes to work for the CIA full-time, under the pseudonym "John Clark".
 (See Without Remorse) His middle name appears variously with one and two 'R's, and the name "John Terrence Clark" appears in the novel Clear and Present Danger.

 Throughout his career, Clark has been through a number of real-life crisis zones.
 In addition to the Vietnam War, he has also been through the Iran hostage crisis (see Debt of Honor) and the Gulf War, plus a number of missions in the Soviet Union, and claims to have "had Abu Nidal's head in my gunsights", but never got the green light allowing him to kill the man (Clear and Present Danger).

 He first enters the Jack Ryan universe in Without Remorse, which also features police officer Emmet Ryan and his son Jack.
 Although he does not appear in Patriot Games, it is later revealed that he was the CIA's liaison with a French black ops unit involved in the campaign against the ULA.
 He also does not appear in Red Rabbit, but is mentioned as giving advice to trainees at The Farm, the CIA training facility.
-He appears briefly in The Cardinal of the Kremlin, during which he extracts KGB Chairman Gerasimov's wife and daughter from Leningrad after the Chairman decides to defect to the United States.
+He appears in Red Winter, where he is assigned to provide covert security for Ryan and Mary Pat Foley as they investigate a possible East German defector, and appears briefly in The Cardinal of the Kremlin, during which he extracts KGB Chairman Gerasimov's wife and daughter from Tallinn in the Estonian SSR after the Chairman decides to defect to the United States.
 This marks Clark's first published appearance.